black&write! Writing Fellowships

-- Manuscript development with black&write! and a
+- manuscript development with black&write!

-- Publication opportunity with Hachette Australia
+- publication opportunity with Hachette Australia

 Fellowship recipients will be expected to work co-operatively with the black&write! editors through to the completion of their manuscripts.

-- Fellowships will be awarded by State Library of Queensland on the advice of a judging panel with extensive knowledge of Aboriginal and Torres Strait Islander writing.
+- The Fellowships will be awarded by State Library of Queensland on the advice of a judging panel with extensive knowledge of Aboriginal and Torres Strait Islander writing.